Can you freeze green beans? Yes, you can…and they taste amazing! Learn how to freeze green beans in no time with this easy step by step tutorial!

 10. Put the blanched beans in freezer bags or freezer boxes and freeze immediately.
 I typically use freezer boxes to freeze our food just because I like the way they store and it’s also cheaper in the long run since you can use them over and over and over.

-Have a question about one of the steps?
+Have a question about freezing green beans?
 Feel free to leave it in the comments and I’ll do my best to answer it for you!